 But she never heard from him again, despite messaging him several times.
 She was sad but not that surprised.
 The same thing had happened to several friends who were online dating.

 Henry had been messaging Georgie for several weeks.
 They’d talked on the phone but Georgie always held back from committing to a date.
 Then she stopped messaging completely with no explanation.
 Henry was disappointed because he’d put a lot of effort into sending her interesting things to read and music he thought she’d like, and she’d responded positively.
 He would have liked to know whether he’d done anything wrong.

 People can behave badly when online dating.
 But there are plenty of us who want to challenge that.
-If you want online dating to be more like organic dating (meeting people naturally, in real life), sign up for my Dating Nicely Code below and add it to your dating profiles.
-This will signal that you are interested in treating people well when you’re dating.
+If you want online dating to be more like organic dating (meeting people naturally, in real life), make a decision to follow my Dating Nicely Code below.

 You don’t have to be perfect or annoyingly moral – it’s just a set of aims designed to improve the norms of online dating.
 You don’t have to promise to keep them all ….
 Just try your best!